JCDecaux : Disclosure of transactions in own shares

 Disclosure of transactions in own shares

-The disclosure of transactions in own shares carried out from November 20 to November 21, 2025 was sent to the French Financial Markets Authority (AMF) on November 24, 2025.
+The disclosure of transactions in own shares carried out from November 24 to November 27, 2025 was sent to the French Financial Markets Authority (AMF) on December 1st, 2025.
 This document is made available to the public in accordance with applicable regulations and can be consulted on the company's website at the following address: www.jcdecaux.com.
-(Investors / Regulated information / Share buyback)
+(Investors / Regulated information / Share buyback).

 For further information, please contact: